 And if you needed another reason to avoid ketchup dispensers, this story will do the trick.
 One customer at a McDonald's in England claimed she saw maggots living in a ketchup dispenser.

 "No matter how hot your apple pie is, it is NEVER fresh," one McDonald's employee wrote on Quora.
 "I don't remember the gold standard timings, but we used to leave the apple pies for ten minutes to drip and cool above the oil, and then half an hour in the warming thingy majiggy before we served them."

 As with the chicken nuggets, some employees noted that the apple pies might spend too much time in the restaurant's warming spots.
 (And speaking from experience, I've had some seriously dried out McDonald's pies, to the point where the apple was barely discernible.)

 If you've wondered about those finely-chopped onions atop your burger, there's a very specific reason they look the way they do.

 "The small diced onions that go in sandwiches are actually dehydrated onions.
 They come in bags and need water to make them look all nice," one McDonald's employee wrote on Quora.
 "Onion[s] for standard hamburgers are made from powder," another person wrote on the thread.

-Dehydrated onions aren’t “powder,” and they’re totally safe to eat, but if you’re expecting a fresh onion slice on your burger, you might be sorely disappointed.
+Dehydrated onions aren't "powder," and they're safe to eat, but if you're expecting a fresh onion slice on your burger, you might be sorely disappointed.